Three Approaches to Estimating the Impact of Holidays and Time Off on Velocity

 As a trivial example, suppose you are planning a project for all of next year.
 (I don’t recommend you commit to a fixed date and scope that far out, but it makes a good example.)

-In this case, a good starting point will be total velocity for all of this year.
+In this case, a good starting point will be the average velocity for all of this year.
 Any times of reduced productivity (such as Christmas or summer vacation time) will balance out over a long term.

 Approach 2: Adjust Proportionately to the Full Team